trifonnt/openshift-diy-spring-boot-sample/README.md

 # Prerequisite

 Before we can start building the application, we need to have an OpenShift free or paid account and RedHat client tools(rhc) installed.
-For instructions how to install rhc please look [here](https://developers.openshift.com/en/getting-started-debian-ubuntu.html#client-tools-gem)
+For instructions how to install rhc please read [Getting Started with OpenShift Online](https://developers.openshift.com/en/getting-started-overview.html).

 # Step 1: Create DIY application
 Setup connection to OpenShift Broker